 - Target 11.1: As of 2020, nearly 1.1 billion people lived in slums or slum-like conditions in urban areas, with an additional 2 billion expected to live in slums or slum-like conditions over the next 30 years.
-The growing number of slum population is a manifestation of the housing crisis, a situation in many instances that has now been exacerbated by the impacts of the COVID-19 pandemic. - Target 11.2: According to 2020 data from 1507 cities in 126 countries, only 51.6% of the world's urban population has convenient access to public transport, with considerable variations across regions. - Target 11.3: According to data compiled from 681 cities for the period 1990 2020, the physical expansion of cities globally was faster than the rates of population growth.
-For the 2000-2010 period, the average annual land consumption rate was 2.0%, while the population growth rate averaged 1.6%.
-These rates declined to 1.5% and 1.2% respectively for the period 2010-2020. - Target 11.6: In 2020, the global average municipal solid waste (MSW) collection rate in cities was estimated at 84%, and the average MSW managed in controlled facilities in cities was 61%.
-The MSW collection rates in sub-Saharan Africa and Oceania (excluding Australia and New Zealand) are less than 60%.
-Uncollected waste is the source of plastic pollution, GHG emissions, and sources of incubation for infections. - Target 11.7: Data for 2020 from 1,072 cities in 120 countries indicate that more than three-quarters of these cities have less than 20% of their area dedicated to open public spaces and streets, about half of the proportion recommended.
-On average, open public spaces account for a meagre 3.2% of urban land, about 4 times less than the share of land in streets. - Target 11.a: According to a 2021 assessment on compliance of the 58 National Urban Policies, 55 (95%) fulfilled the first criterion on "responding to population dynamics", 54 (93%) fulfilled the second criterion on "ensuring balanced territorial development" and only 26 (45%) met the third criterion on making considerations for "increased local fiscal space", which calls for setting up more financing mechanisms for local implementation of sustainable urban development. - Target 11.b: By the end of 2022, 102 countries reported having local governments with disaster risk reduction strategies, an increase from 51 countries in 2015.
+The growing slum population is a manifestation of the housing crisis, a situation in many instances that has now been exacerbated by the impacts of the COVID-19 pandemic. - Target 11.2: According to 2020 data from 1,507 cities in 126 countries, only 51.6 per cent of the world's urban population has convenient access to public transport, with considerable variations across regions. - Target 11.3: According to data compiled from 681 cities for the period 1990-2020, the physical expansion of cities globally was faster than the rates of population growth.
+For the period 2000-2010, the average annual land consumption rate was 2.0 per cent, while the population growth rate averaged 1.6 per cent.
+These rates declined to 1.5 per cent and 1.2 per cent, respectively, for the period 2010-2020. - Target 11.6: In 2020, the global average municipal solid waste collection rate in cities was estimated at 84 per cent, and the average municipal solid waste managed in controlled facilities in cities was 61 per cent.
+The municipal solid waste collection rates in sub-Saharan Africa and Oceania (excluding Australia and New Zealand) are less than 60 per cent.
+Uncollected waste is the source of plastic pollution, greenhouse gas emissions and sources of incubation for infections.

+- Target 11.7: Data for 2020 from 1,072 cities in 120 countries indicate that, in more than three quarters of those cities, less than 20 per cent of their area is dedicated to open public spaces and streets, about half of the proportion recommended.
+On average, open public spaces account for a meagre 3.2 per cent of urban land, about four times less than the share of land devoted to streets. - Target 11.a: According to a 2021 assessment on compliance with the 58 national urban policies, 55 (95 per cent) fulfilled the first criterion on "responding to population dynamics", 54 (93 per cent) fulfilled the second criterion on "ensuring balanced territorial development" and only 26 (45 per cent) met the third criterion on making considerations for "increased local fiscal space", which calls for setting up more financing mechanisms for local implementation of sustainable urban development. - Target 11.b: By the end of 2022, 102 countries reported having local governments with disaster risk reduction strategies, up from 51 countries in 2015.

-Goal 12.
-Ensure sustainable consumption and production patterns with disruptions to global supply chains and changes in consumer behaviour.
+Goal 12: Ensure sustainable consumption and production patterns behaviour.
 Responsible consumption and production must be an integral part of the recovery from the pandemic.
-But the global economy also needs to speed up the decoupling of economic growth from resource use by maximizing the socio-economic benefits of resources while minimizing their negative impacts.
-Reporting on corporate sustainability has tripled since the beginning of the SDG period, but the private sector will need to significantly improve reporting on activities that contribute to the SDGs.
-To deliver SDG12, it is crucial to implement policies that support the shift to sustainable practices and decouple economic growth from resource use.
+However, the global economy also needs to speed up the decoupling of economic growth from resource use by maximizing the socioeconomic benefits of resources while minimizing their negative impacts.
+Reporting on corporate sustainability has tripled since the beginning of the Sustainable Development Goals period, but the private sector will need to significantly improve reporting on activities that contribute to the Goals.
+To deliver Goal 12, it is crucial to implement policies that support the shift to sustainable practices and decouple economic growth from resource use.

-40. The world is seriously off track in its effort to halve percapita food waste and losses by 2030.
-The COVID-19 pandemic has had significant impacts on consumption and production patterns,
+40. The world is seriously off track in its effort to halve per-capita food waste and losses by 2030.
+The COVID-19 pandemic has had significant impacts on consumption and production patterns, with disruptions to global supply chains and changes in consumer